-The site is a necropolis with hundreds of urns that contain cremated human remains.
+Via Ostiense is one os the best preserved necropolis in Rome with hundreds of urns containing cremated human remains.

-The field school offers a practical training program in both funerary archaeology and physical anthropological study of roman cremations.
+This field school offers a practical training program in both funerary archaeology and anthropological study of Roman cremations.

-All excavation and anthropological studies will be completed on site.
-Some lectures will be given in the evenings.
+All excavation and anthropological studies will be completed on site and some lectures will be given in the evenings.

 During the project, students will learn: